 Research on positive psychology by Hasassah Littman-Ovadia, has shown that when we are able to look forward to something worth celebrating, no matter how big or small, we really do feel more optimistic.
 The things to look forward to and celebrate could be anything: a promotion at work; cooking a successful meal for a loved one; a beautiful, sunny day after a week of rain; or good news from a family member.

 Any celebration, whether it be big or small, or important to others or not, is really about taking a step back and noticing the good things in your life.
 It can also be a reminder of our talents and abilities, skills and persistence.
 Drawing on those things can motivate us to keep working toward our goals.
 According to social psychology researcher Fred Bryant, when we stop to savour the good stuff, we buffer ourselves against the bad and build resilience.

 A study on how gratitude impacts our wellbeing was conducted by Dr. Robert A. Emmons, the founding editor of the Journal of Positive Psychology.
 The study split several hundred people into three different groups, all of whom were instructed to keep daily journals.
 One of the groups was required to write about the day without labelling the events ‘good’ or ‘bad’, another wrote about negative things that had happened, and the final group was told to make a daily list of things they felt grateful for.

+The gratitude journal group had significantly higher levels of alertness, enthusiasm, determination, optimism and energy.
 They also experienced less depression and stress, were more likely to help others, exercised more consistently and made greater progress toward achieving personal goals.

 “We can only be said to be alive in those moments when our hearts are conscious of our treasures.” – Thornton Wilder